 Draft – Five videos and a newly commissioned work by Aria Dean

-In the coming six weeks, six exclusive videos by Aria Dean will be published every Thursday.
+During six weeks, six exclusive videos by Aria Dean are published every Thursday.
 Each available for seven days only, the works will propose a panorama of Dean’s recent video work.
-This selection will culminate with a newly commissioned piece, published on April 23rd, on Aria Dean’s current project Music for Plants.
+This selection will culminate with a newly commissioned piece, published on April 30, on Aria Dean’s current project Bone Draft.

 March 19–25, 2020: Eulogy for a Black Mass, 2017